Request an Extreme Risk Protection Order

 At this hearing, you must prove that it’s more likely than not that the respondent poses a risk of hurting themselves or others by controlling, owning or having a gun or ammunition.

-If an ERPO is issued after a full hearing, it will be in effect for 1 year, or for less than 1 year as the judge orders.
-When an order is issued, the judge will give a specific date for when the order will expire.
+If the judge issues an ERPO after a full hearing, the judge will give a specific date for when the order will expire, for up to one year.

 More info for Request an Extreme Risk Protection Order